forestgrape/coronavirus/7_social/controlling.md

     > A tactics like this could be applied locally in regions: Just those with negative are allowed to leave the region and enter foreign indoor rooms.

-High filtration masks should be used in shared stairwells and the flats should be ventilated before opening the door.

 ### Outdoor Days